 For magneto working, one speak/ring key per cord circuit together with a common ring back key are fitted.
 When auto exchange lines are to be connected, additional equipment includes one dial key per line and a dial.

-facilities as required.
+The face panel has indicators arranged in two groups on either side of the jack strips, and includes provision for equipment for other facilities as required.
 In addition, the jack panel has capacity for up to 100 multiple jacks for use when switchboards are multipled together.
 The key shelf is arranged with supervisory indicators and switching keys for cord circuits and miscellaneous facilities.
 Internal equipment is positioned and mounted for maximum accessibility.
 Incoming cables enter via covered apertures in the open constructed plinth, and terminate on soldered terminal fields positioned at the bottom of the unit.

 For convenience of handling (e.g. during installation) the hinged key shelf can be raised and its apron lowered to reduce the depth by 8in (216mm).
 The weight of stock units varies depending upon the extension-line capacity.

 Operating equipment, supplied as standard, includes a lightweight plug-in handset with